Ekremina/Forkify/README.md

 (https://forkify-v2.netlify.app/)

+This project is a part of the Udemy course taught by Jonas.
 There are many food websites on the web, however, I didn't find one that really suit my needs so I created this enhanced one.
 I want to create a nice looking JS powered web app for searching recipes in elegant way.

 Here's why:
 * Your time should be focused on creating some amazing food.
 A food that solves a problem and brings happiness to the world